mahmoud/words/drafts/myths_of_enterprise_python.md

 is built with profiling and optimization in mind.
 See Myth #4 for more details on how to vertically scale Python.

-6. Python is a new language
+## 6. Python is a new language

+What with all the startups using it and kids learning it these days, it's easy to see how this myth still persists.
+Python is actually 23 years old, originally released in 1991, 4 years before Java.

+TODO: link to Guido's history
+TODO: rustle up a list early big-name users

-7. Python is not for big projects
+## 7. Python is not for big projects

+Myth #5 discussed Python at scale, but there is another aspect to scaling worth discussing: people.
+While Instagram reached hundreds of millions of hits a day, at the time of Facebook's billion dollar purchase, the whole company was still only a group of a dozen or so people.
+Dropbox and other teams were similarly lean.
+So, can Python scale to large teams?

+Bank of America actually has over 2,000 Python developers, so you better believe it buster.

-8. Python is not secure software
+8. Python is not secure
 9. Python is a web-only language
 10. Python programmers are scarce